On the road with Vélorina & Rasmus Quaade

 Romkugler – as they’re known as in Danish – A delicious and calorie-rich treat.
 It´s often said that Brødsnedkeren has the best Romkugler!

-… But ice cream with homemade waffles is the choice today – A warm, spring day in May, that feels like a summer day in July.
+… But ice cream with homemade waffles is the choice today – A warm, summer day!

 Brødsnedkeren in Humlebæk is situated on Strandvejen that goes from Helsingør in north and all the way along Øresund down south to Copenhagen.
 45 kilometers that are well attended by cyclists and can this time of year feel like a highway for cyclists, with huge groups of riders passing by every 5 minutes.